hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 ```

 [13:28:59](#zQwSubOPLbPvuUTY8AZZjB7sqyxw6iF-CVlpLUZOlVA) <hiiamboris (NOT THIS ONE)>:
-`s/1` wouldn't be more readable? Ì†ΩÌ∏â
+`s/1` wouldn't be more readable? üòâ

 [13:29:22](#2MyW_-A-72mrfJ3EHWdL9ndR7moNGWibk1nwp0-08c4) <toomasv>:
 * Thanks @hiiamboris Here is version without global words: